-Those who claim that for six thousand years Jehovah has been trying to convert the world, and failing all the time, must find it difficult to reconcile ,such views with the Bible assurance that all God's purposes shall be accomplished, and that His Word shall not return unto Him void, but shall prosper in the thing whereto it was sent.
+Those who claim that for six thousand years Jehovah has been trying to convert the world, and failing all the time, must find it difficult to reconcile such views with the Bible assurance that all God's purposes shall be accomplished, and that His Word shall not return unto Him void, but shall prosper in the thing whereto it was sent.
 (Isa.
 55:11.)
-The fact that the world has not yet been converted and that the knowledge of the Lord has not yet filled the earth, is a proof that it has not yet been sent on that mission.
+The world has not been converted nor the knowledge of the Lord filled the earth; therefore the Word has not yet, been "sent'- on that mission.

-This brings us to the two lines of thought which have divided Christians for centuries, namely, Election and Free Grace.
-That both of these doctrines, notwithstanding their apparent oppositeness, have Scriptural support, no Bible student will deny.
-This fact should lead us at once to surmise that in some way both must be true; but in no way can they be reconciled except by observing heaven's law -- order, and "rightly dividing the Word of Truth" on the subject.
+Two lines of thought have divided Christians for centuries, namely, Election and Free Grace.
+That both of these apparently opposite doctrines, have Scriptural support, no Bible student will deny.
+This fact should lead us at once to surmise that in some way both must be true; but in no way can they be reconciled except by observing heaven's law-order, and "rightly dividing the Word of Truth" on the subject.
 This order, as represented in the Plan of the Ages, if observed, will clearly show us that while an Election has been in progress during the present and past Ages, what is by way of distinction designated Free Grace, is God's gracious provision for the world in general during the Millennial Age.
 If the distinctive features of the Epochs and Dispensations indicated in the Bible be kept in mind, and all the passages relating to Election and Free Grace be examined and located, it will be found that all which treat of Election apply to the present and past Ages, while those which teach Free Grace are fully applicable to the next Age only.

-However, Election as taught in the Bible, is not the arbitrary coercion, or fatalism, usually believed and taught by its advocates, but a selection according to fitness and adaptability to the end God has in view, during the period appointed for that purpose.
+However, Election as taught in the Bible, is not the arbitrary coercion, or fatalism, usually believed and taught by its advocates, but a selection according to fitness and adaptability to, the end God has in view, during the period appointed for that purpose.

 The doctrine of Free Grace, advocated by our Methodist friends, is also a much grander display of God's abounding favor than its most earnest advocates have ever taught.
-God's grace or favor in Christ is ever free, in the sense of being unmerited; but since the fall of man into sin, to the present time, certain of God's favors have been restricted to certain individuals, nations, and classes, while in the next Age all the world, including the dead who will then be awakened, will be invited to share the favors then offered, on the conditions then made known to all, and whosoever will may come and drink at life's fountain freely. -- Rev. 22:.17.
+God's grace or favor in Christ is ever free, in the sense of being unmerited; ,but since the fall of man into sin, to the present time, certain of God's favors have been restricted to certain individuals, nations and classes, while in the next Age all the world, including the dead who will then be awakened, will be invited to share the favors then offered, on the conditions then made known to all, and whosoever will may come and drink at life's fountain freely. - Rev. 22:17.